Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/custom.md

 * Curity
 * Okta

 If your third-party IdP is not on this list, you can still use your IdP with {{site.konnect_short_name}} by using a custom HTTP DCR bridge.
 This HTTP DCR bridge acts as a proxy and translation layer between your IdP and DCR applications in the Dev Portal.
-When a developer creates a DCR application in the Dev Portal, Konnect calls your HTTP DCR bridge which can translate the application data into a format suitable for your third-party IdP.
+When a developer creates a DCR application in the Dev Portal, {{site.konnect_short_name}} calls your HTTP DCR bridge which can translate the application data into a suitable format for your third-party IdP.

 {% mermaid %}
 sequenceDiagram